Sunkek/test-gitbot/README.md

 Makes sense to add a docker bind mount so `zip/` directory is presistent through container restarts.

+It's easier to use a TG bot that has buttons.
+Would be nice to add a `/repo` button with consequent owner/repository input.

 Would also be great to check if the requested zip is actual instead of refreshing only the files which are older than a week, but it involves complications with git api auth, or at least scraping github.